-If you want to become a BDO officer, then I will provide you all details in this post and explain in details what exam you have to sit for, and what the procedure and syllabus is.
+Become a BDO officer (Block Development Officer): If you want to become a BDO officer, then I will provide you with all the details in this post and explain in detail what exam you have to sit for, and what is the procedure and syllabus.
 The full form of BDO is “Block Development Officer”.
-The position of BDO is under the state administration and it is, therefore, a government job.
+The position of Block Development Officer is under the state administration and it is, therefore, a government job.

 Every state in India is divided into blocks for administrative purposes and to clear the relevant exam and become a BDO is very tough.
-But, if you have decided to become a BDO—which is a very prestigious position—then you have to study very hard and with total dedication.
-Keep in mind that of the lakhs of aspirants who appear for the BDO exam, only a few are able to clear it and achieve their dream.
+But, if you have decided to become a Block Development Officer—which is a very prestigious position—then you have to study very hard and with total dedication.
+Keep in mind that of the lakhs of aspirants who appear for the BDO exam, only a few can clear it and achieve their dreams.

-A BDO in any state is responsible for the BDO that he is assigned to.
-It is a BDO’s responsibility to ensure that all welfare schemes by both the central and state governments reach to benefit the people in that block, and it is also his responsibility to ensure that people of the block are aware of the benefits of all such welfare schemes.
+A BDO in any state is responsible for the Block Development Officer to whom he is assigned.
+It is a BDO’s responsibility to ensure that all welfare schemes by both the central and state governments benefit the people in that block, and it is also his responsibility to ensure that the people of the block are aware of the benefits of all such welfare schemes.
 When the center of state government launches any welfare scheme, the BDO is responsible for implementing that scheme in his or her block.

 Every block in a state receives funds to implement various welfare schemes.
-These funds are managed by the BDO, who has to ensure that the funds are not misused but are used to implement various welfare schemes, such as old-age pension scheme, disabled peoples’ pension scheme, MNREGA scheme, etc.
+These funds are managed by the Block Development Officer, who has to ensure that the funds are not misused but are used to implement various welfare schemes, such as old-age pension schemes, disabled peoples’ pension schemes, MNREGA schemes, etc.

-A BDO’s job, therefore, carries a lot of responsibility and the welfare and development of the block depends on how well he works.
+A BDO’s job, therefore, carries a lot of responsibility and the welfare and development of the block depend on how well he works.

 Important Points to Become a BDO Officer.